KeepCoolWithCoolidge/nimlibxlsxwriter/README.md

 Nimlibxlsxwriter is a [Nim](https://nim-lang.org/) wrapper for the [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter) library.

-Nimlibxlsxwriter is distributed as a [Nimble](https://github.com/nim-lang/nimble) package and depends on [nimgen](https://github.com/genotrance/nimgen) and [c2nim](https://github.com/nim-lang/c2nim/) to generate the wrappers.
-The libxlsxwriter source code is downloaded using Git so having ```git``` in the path is required.
+Nimlibxlsxwriter is distributed as a [Nimble](https://github.com/nim-lang/nimble) package and includes the libxlsxwriter source code.

 # Installation